QiliangFan/NormanBagel/readme.md

 ## 2. hyper_params.yaml
 > just some paramters...
 >
 > Want to know more?
-Just find the usage in python script, you will know it.
+Just find the usage in python scripts, you will know it.

 ## 3. mad_threshold.yaml
 > This yaml file is used for mad algorithm.